-[NOTE: This page is going to be a permanent work-in-progress ...
-Comparison of WeatherWool to all other brands of outdoor-oriented outerwear is a gigantic task, and the marketplace is continually changing, too!
-We would love to get input from people who know any and all other brands of outerwear, and we invite all other makers of outerwear to work with us and compete with us in head-to-head comparison and testing.]
+[NOTE: This page is another permanent work-in-progress ...
+My original idea was to provide comparison of WeatherWool to all other brands of outdoor-oriented outerwear.
+Debby thought it was crazy to list all the other brands.
+I still don't think so, but Debby felt more strongly than me, so she prevailed.
+However, if there is a comparison you'd like to see, or to help us make, please let me know and we'll try to add it!
+We'd love to get input from people who know any and all other brands of outerwear, and we invite all other makers of outerwear to work with us and compete with us in head-to-head comparison and testing.]

 Please compare and contrast WeatherWool with other brands of Outerwear.
 There are a LOT of other outdoors-oriented clothing brands, and we are happy to go up against any of them.
 But it is important to keep in mind that different brands and even different items within each brand are designed for different uses, so truly direct comparisons may not really make sense, or not really be useful.
 Some brands: